ZhaozzReal/IPAFinder/README.md

-## Detect IPA sites and quantify their usage, and calculate read counts of all exons
+## Detect IPA sites and quantify their usage

 **Command**